IBM Advanced Computer Systems project: IBM and CDC

 IBM introduced its first supercomputer, the IBM 7030 Stretch, in May 1961.
 They had to withdraw it from the market when tests at the launch customer, Los Alamos Scientific Laboratory, demonstrated it had very poor real-world performance.
 Almost immediately, IBM organized two development projects, Project X at the IBM Poughkeepsie Laboratory and Project Y at the IBM Thomas J. Watson Research Center.
 Project X was tasked with designing a machine that would run 10 to 20 times as fast as Stretch, while Y was to be 100 times faster.

 In the spring of 1962, Control Data Corporation (CDC) announced that they had installed two computers at Lawrence Radiation Laboratory and had received a contract for a third, a much more powerful design.
-That new machine was officially announced in August 1963 as the CDC 6600, causing IBM CEO Thomas J. Watson Jr. to write a now-famous memo asking how it was that this small company could produce machines that outperformed those from IBM.
+That new machine was officially announced in August 1963 as the CDC 6600, and was fa faster than any other machine in the world.
+This caused IBM CEO Thomas J. Watson Jr. to write a now-famous memo asking how it was that this small company could produce machines that outperformed those from IBM.

 At a meeting in September 1963, IBM decided to shore up the high-end of what was then known as the New Product Line, or NPL.
 Project X was directed to implement the NPL instruction set, becoming a high-end machine in that lineup.
 When NPL was launched in 1964 as the System/360, Project X became the Model 92, later renamed Model 91.
 Eventually, about a dozen machines in the Model 90 series would be sold.

 Project Y was never directed to use NPL, as it was a longer-term project aimed purely at the scientific market.
 Development was assigned to Jack Bertram and his Experimental Computers and Programming Group and started in earnest in late 1963.
 Bertram brought in John Cocke, Frances Allen, Brian Randell, Herb Schorr, and Edward H. Sussenguth, among others.
 Schorr developed the initial instruction set and recruited his former student, Lynn Conway, to work on a system simulator.